jkunze/n2t-eggnog/t/n2t/e/about.rst

 schools, medical centers, and national laboratories, as well as hundreds of museums, herbaria, botanical gardens, etc.

 N2T runs in the AWS (Amazon Web Services) cloud.
-Security and privacy rests on CDL and UCOP privacy safeguards, patching policies, access restrictions, and firewall controls, layered over the foundational physical, network, and procedural security maintained in AWS datacenters based in the United States of America.
+On top of the foundational physical, network, and procedural security maintained by AWS datacenters located in the United States of America, N2T security and privacy is enhanced by additional CDL and UCOP privacy safeguards, patching policies, access restrictions, and firewall controls,

 N2T is a critical piece of global infrastructure under the purview of the `ARK Alliance`_.
 Founded by the CDL and LYRASIS_, the ARK Alliance now enjoys the support of some 40 institutions.

-- N2T partners_
+- `N2T partners`_
 - `N2T API Documentation`_
 - `Original N2T vision`_
-- `N2T Architecture`_ diagram
+- `N2T Architecture diagram`_

 Maintenance Window
 ------------------